If you have been using SEEK in your research then please cite us. The key SEEK publications to cite are:

 SEEK is a storage platform designed to facilitate heterogeneous data and model storage and sharing, across multi-group scientific projects.

 SEEK was conceived as part of SysMO, a pan-European initiative to record and describe dynamic molecular processes in unicellular organisms: from laboratory to mathematical model.
 SEEK grew organically with the projects needs, informed by a core user-focus group known as the SysMO PALs.
-SEEK is now the central hub for the SysMO community to store and share a wide variety of data, from collection to publication, for both laboratory and computational experiments.
+Following on from the SysMO project, the SEEK became a key software resource of the FAIRDOM Research Infrastructure.
+It is now a resource for supporting interdisciplinary science world wide.

 Data Catalogue - The data catalogue in SEEK includes raw Datasets, Standard Operating Procedures(SOPs), Models, Publications and Presentations.
 All data are grouped by projects, and associated with the researchers who produced them.
 In order to encourage sharing of data we allow researchers flexibility in the formats they upload and share their data in.
 This means data formats in the SEEK catalogue can vary.
 We do offer a set of “best practice” guidelines for researchers who want to make their data available and usable to the widest possible audience.